ZackTanCZ/8_weeks_sql_challenge/Week_1_answers.md

 </details>

-Comments: Customer B has tied for all three foods.
+Notes: Customer B has tied for all three foods.

 ### 6. Which item was purchased first by the customer after they became a member?
 <details>